Australian-Text-Analytics-Platform/quotation-tool/README.md

 <b>Note:</b> this may take a few minutes to launch as Binder needs to install the dependencies for the tool.

+### Setting up on your own computer

+If you know your way around the command line and are comfortable installing software, you might want to set up your own computer to run these notebooks.

+You need to install the [Anaconda Python distribution](https://www.anaconda.com/products/distribution).

+Then the steps to set up an environment with all the required packages:

+* Open your terminal
+* Clone the repository: git clone https://github.com/Australian-Text-Analytics-Platform/quotation-tool
+* Change to the 'quote_tool' directory: cd quote_tool
+* Create the environment: conda env create -f environment.yml
+* Activate the environment: conda activate quote_tool
+* Run Jupyter notebook: jupyter notebook quote_extractor_notebook.ipynb

 ## Load the data
 <table style='margin-left: 10px'><tr>
 <td> <img width='45' src='./img/txt_icon.png'/> </td>